stackprint/docs/docs/connecting-from-angular.md

 })
 ```

-- In any component you can now inject generated services for managing different resources:
+- In any component you can now inject generated services for managing different object types:

 ```typescript
 import { NoteService } from 'gen/typescript-angular-client';